aurHin/acetylation_conservation/README.md

 ### Subtract negative tissue from positive one

 *From_noTSS_to_noBrain_mm10.sh*

-If you phave resized and original macs2 peaks tracks for positive tissues and you want to subtract negative tissue, provide negative tracks for both resized and original macs2 peaks.
+If you have both resized and original macs2peak tracks for positive tissues and you want to subtract negative tissue, provide negative tracks for both resized and original macs2peaks.

+## Analyse

+### Find which macs2peaks overlap with CNS

+*peak_OL_CNS.sh*

+Takes macs2peak file and return a bed with an additional column which containe "noCSoverlap" or "CSoverlap" for each peak.
+1bp overlap is sufficient to qualify the whole peak as CNSoverlap.